-Use Mapinvisible columns and nomapinvisible columns to control whether or not Replicat includes invisible columns in Oracle target tables for default column mapping.
+Use MAPINVISIBLECOLUMNS and NOMAPINVISIBLECOLUMNS to control whether or not Replicat includes invisible columns in Oracle target tables for default column mapping.
 For invisible columns in Oracle target tables that use explicit column mapping, they are always mapped so do not require this option.
+MAPINVISIBLECOLUMNS is required to Automatic Conflict Detection and Resolution.

 MAPINVISIBLECOLUMNS and NOMAPINVISIBLECOLUMNS can be used in two different ways.
 When specified at a global level, one parameter remains in effect for all subsequent MAP statements, until the other parameter is specified.
-When used within a MAP statement, they override the global specifications
+When used within a MAP statement, they override the global specifications.